 Since 2009, our bee sanctuaries have made an impact for:

-We create bee sanctuaries nationwide by placing solitary and honey bees in community gardens, urban farms, and parkland areas.
+We create bee sanctuaries by placing solitary and honey bees in community gardens, urban farms, and parkland areas in the US and Canada.
 In these sanctuary sites, the bees pollinate locally grown food while serving as valuable environmental and educational resources for their communities.
 We also partner with forward-thinking organizations to create their own bee sanctuaries.

 Host: The Battery